edeprince3/mcpdft/README.md

 * **WRITE_QTAIM_WFN** (bool):

-    Writes the QTAIM .wfn file (AimPack and its successors).
+    Writes the QTAIM .wfn file (AIMPAC and its successors).
 The default is false.

 ## REFERENCES